mattermost/mattermost-developer-documentation/site/content/integrate/slash-commands/custom/_index.md

    ![image](slash_commands_token.png)

 8. Next, write your external application.
-Include a function which receives HTTP POST or HTTP GET requests from Mattermost.
+Include a function which receives HTTP `POST` or HTTP `GET` requests from Mattermost.
 The request will look something like this:

-    ```
+    ```http request
     POST /slash-command HTTP/1.1
     Host: example.com
     User-Agent: Go-http-client/1.1